 As you may know, I am currently working on our laundry room, as it was in desperate need of some love and attention.
 I decided to use a cereal box to create a DIY Lint Box.
 Easy and budget-friendly.

-I have given myself a total of $100 to redo the laundry room.
-That’s not a whole lot when you’re painting the walls, painting the dryer, making a shelf, adding storage, etc. As of yesterday’s post, I have spent just under $58.
+It is week 3 of the One Room Challenge and I have given myself a total of $100 to redo our laundry room.
+That’s not a whole lot when you’re painting the walls, painting the dryer, making a shelf, adding storage, etc.

 Ummm… yuck!
 Perhaps I should explain that my laundry “room” is actually a laundry closet, and there is literally no room.
 This over-sized trash can, shoved between the wall and dryer, is where I tossed all my dryer lint.
 (According to the above photo, I wasn’t even doing a good job because my dryer is covered in lint… To be fair, this was a before shot of the laundry room and I believe every before shot should include real life photos.
 No cleaning up.
 No tidying.
 Real.
 Life.)

 Because I have such a tight budget, I needed a cheap solution to fix this disaster of a trash can.
 Enter the cereal box.
 A Costco-sized Honey Nut Cheerios box to be exact.
 I headed outside (and who wouldn’t when it was 70°… in Minnesota… in November!) and grabbed some spray paint, two large decorative clothespins I had found at Michael’s, and some dark stain.

 I cut the flaps off the top of the cereal box and painted it with a hammered metal spray paint.
 Then, I stained the clothes pins.

 Once everything was dry, I decided I really needed to spruce up the box a bit, so I headed to my craft bin and found some sticker letters I had leftover from a previous project.